Suggested months: January, February, March, April.

 Duration: Day Trip: Approximately 8 hours

-Logistics: Fly to Adelaide and then connect with a 1 hour flight to Melbourne (MEL)
+Logistics: Fly back to Adelaide (ADL) and connect through to a 1 hour flight to Melbourne (MEL).

 Kangaroos and Koalas in the Wild

 Traversing through captivating natural bushland across the You Yangs and Serendip National Parks, this one day adventure provides up-close encounters with Australia’s most endearing animal, the Koala.
 Guests will have the opportunity to meet famous wild Koalas through a eucalypt forest with a naturalist guide, sharing stories about each individual koala’s history, social life and family.

 Importantly, the tour contributes to the health and wellbeing of this iconic animal through removal of noxious weeds to expand their habitat.
 In the forests, there are also Swamp Wallabies, Echidnas, Laughing Kookaburras, Tawny Frogmouths, cockatoos, parrots and honeyeater birds.
 Later, guests walk through the grasslands and around a billabongs in search of Eastern Grey Kangaroos, Emus and raptor birds.